Dinesh Subba: Biography

-Since 1996, he has been residing in Hong Kong with his family.
-He is still actively working and promoting Nepalese music and culture.
-He teaches in three schools including his own music academy.
-He is one of the leading music enthusiasts in Hong Kong and acting as a bridge to associate talents between Nepal, Hong Kong and Darjeeling.
-In the Canvas of Air (2009) was a documentary film based on his life directed by Rabin Rai.
-The income from the documentary was donated to Gyan Chakshyu Blind School in Dharan, Hong Kong.
+From 1996, he lived in Hong Kong with his family where he actively promoted Nepalese music and culture.
+He worked as a music teacher in several schools and also ran his own music academy and recording studio as well.
+In addition, he supported the Nepalese communities by connecting and promoting artistic talents between Nepal, Hong Kong and Darjeeling.A documentary film In the Canvas of Air (2009) based on his life directed by Rabin Rai was released in his honor.
+The income generated from the documentary was donated to Gyan Chakshyu Blind School in Dharan, Hong Kong.

-He along with his family moved to the UK in the year 2023.
+In 2014, the Himalayan Tones Music Academy operated by him made a history by successfully organizing the Amber Gurung Nite in Hong kong.In 2023 he and his family moved to the United Kingdom.

 Music career

 His songs Thaha Napai Maya Mero ("थाह नपाई माया मेरो"), Maile Rojeko Phul ("मैले रोजेको फूल") and Dherai Dekhe Sapani Ma ("धेरै देखे सपनीमा", music by Mansing Thulung and lyrics by Chhetra Pratap) were hugely popular across the country.
 He guided Ram Krishna Dhakal from an early age, and Dhakal’s first recorded song, Hamro Sundar Sansar ("हाम्रो सुन्दर संसार"), was composed by Subba.
 Another popular singer, Yam Baral, made his mark with Subba's very popular composition Badalu ko Ghumto le ("बादलुको घुम्टोले").His composition"Timi herchhau bhane" sung by Arun Thapa became another hit.
-He made numerous songs with other well-known singers like Deep Shrestha, Arun Thapa, Pawan Golay, Meera Rana, Prakash Shrestha, Sunita Subba, Sukmit Gurung, Pabitra Subba, Ushakiran Adhikari, Lochan Bhattarai, Kuber Rai, Uday-Manila Sotang, Rajesh Payal, Banika Pradhan, Anupama Pradhan,Gyan Subba and Satya/Swarup Acharya.
+He made numerous songs with other well-known singers like Deep Shrestha, Arun Thapa, Pawan Golay, Meera Rana, Prakash Shrestha, Sunita Subba, Sukmit Gurung, Pabitra Subba, Ushakiran Adhikari, Lochan Bhattarai, Kuber Rai, Uday-Manila Sotang, Rajesh Payal, Banika Pradhan, Anupama Pradhan, Gyan Subba and Satya/Swarup Acharya.

+In 2014, the Himalaya Tones Music Academy operated by him made a history by successfully organizing the Amber Gurung Nite in Hong kong.